Frequently Asked Questions (FAQ)

 Explicit setting of font size

-If you want the font size of your compiled LaTeX code to be of a specific size then you have to do two things:
+If you want the font size of your compiled LaTeX code to be of a specific size then you have to do three things:

 1. Set the scale factor of the node to 1.0